-Aston Martin, the British manufacturer of luxury sports cars and grand tourers, has collaborated with renowned bicycle manufacturer Storck to produce a limited edition road bike: an exclusive Aston Martin version of Storck’s new Fascenario.3.
-Only 107 pieces of this special bicycle will be produced, and owning one will be cost £15,777!
+Aston Martin, the British manufacturer of luxury sports cars and grand tourers, has collaborated with renowned bicycle manufacturer Storck to produce a limited-edition road bike: an exclusive Aston Martin version of Storck’s new Fascenario.3.
+Only 107 pieces of this special bicycle will be produced, and owning one will cost £15,777!

 The Fascenario.3 frame has been designed with innovative Nano Carbon Technology.
-The utilization of nano-particles in the resin structures of the carbon fiber improves the breaking and splintering behavior, increasing the flexibility.
+The utilization of nanoparticles in the resin structures of the carbon fiber improves the breaking and splintering behavior, increasing flexibility.
 This leads to enhanced comfort combined with higher component safety.

 Markus Storck: Fascenario.3 Aston Martin edition is probably the best bicycle ever built with an automotive name on it

 The spectacular final production version of the bicycle is being showcased for the first time at the 2017 Rouleur Classic in Victoria House, London.
 With just 107 being produced, the Fascenario.3 Aston Martin Edition is likely to be a rare sight on the road but it will no doubt be highly sought after by collectors.

 The final word goes to Markus Storck, the managing director and founder of Storck Bicycle, award-winning designer and innovator, who is quietly confident that this collaboration sets a new benchmark: “I would say that this is probably the best bicycle ever built with an automotive name on it.”

 Markus Storck is a German bicycle designer and developer.
 He designed and manufactured the first-ever all-Carbon fork, the first-ever all-Carbon Full Suspension bicycle, and the first-ever all Carbon Cranks.
 He is the managing director and founder of Storck Bicycle, award-winning designer, and innovator, and his current developments hold the world record lightness and stiffness to weight ratios.